cqframework/clinical_quality_language/Src/coffeescript/cql-execution/OVERVIEW.md

     new cql.DateTime(2014, 1, 1, 0, 0, 0, 0), true, false)
 }

-ctx = new cql.Context(lib, patientSource, codeService, parameters) result = lib.exec(ctx)
+executor = new cql.Executor(lib,codeService, parameters)
+result = executor.exec(patientSource)
 ```

 The first line imports the CQL execution framework library, while the next three lines import the measure JSON ELM, patient data, and valueset data.
 The next three lines then construct the CQL `Library`, `PatientSource`, and `CodeService` using the imported data.
 The `parameters` definition overrides the `"MeasurementPeriod"` parameter with an interval representing the entire year of 2013.
-Finally, the last two lines construct the execution `Context` and execute the library with the context.
+Finally, the last two lines construct an Exector object that will execute the cql document against the supplied PatientSource.

 The result of the execution is a CQL `Results` object containing a list of patients and their calculated values for each named expression in the `Patient` context.
 If the library contained a `Population` context, the calculated value of named expressions for the `Population` will be included in the `Results` as well.

+Besides the exec(patient_source) method, the Executor class contains a couple of additional convenvance methods for execution cql documents against Patient Sources.
+The first would method ,exec_patient_context(patient_source), will execute only the expressions defoined in the CQL libraries Patient Context.
+Any statments declared in the Population context will be ignored.
+The other method, exec_expression(patient_source) executes a single expression in he CQL documents PatientContext , along with any expressions that are called internally to the expression to be executed.

 ## Current Status